kino6052/websockets-api-test-environment/README.md

 1. Disconnect Cable
 2. Stop and Restart Server
 3. Programatically Interfere
-  a.
-Close Websockets
+  * Close Websockets
-  b.
-Reestablish Connection
+  * Reestablish Connection

 ## Networking

 1. Firewall Interference (Change Configurations While Session is Open)
-  a.
-No Firewall
+  * No Firewall
-  b.
-Firewall not Allowing Websockets
+  * Firewall not Allowing Websockets
-  c.
-Firewall Allowing Websockets with Different Parameters
+  * Firewall Allowing Websockets with Different Parameters

 ## Misc
 Gather as much Information about Issues with Websockets as You can: